 Any parent or teacher will tell you that when a child is seriously interested in something, they tend to be more open to learning about it.
 Playing a musical instrument encourages creativity, builds teamwork, promotes self-discipline, and creates a desire to learn.

 Naturally, playing a musical instrument involves reading music and lyrics.
 Lyrics are just words set to a specific rhythm that tend to rhyme.
-Anybody who grew up on Sesame Street can attest to the fact that setting words to music is an excellent learning tool, especially in younger children.
+Anybody who grew up on Sesame Street can attest to the fact that setting words to jungle music is an excellent learning tool, especially in younger children.
+Simple wording and a strong repeditive beat go a long way in the minds of children.
+If they can dance, all the better!

 If the songs are age appropriate in terms of lyrics, you just might be surprised at the skills your child picks up.
 Reading is made easier when words rhyme, because children can see the patterns.